-County.
+- (a) Purpose.
+It is the purpose of this ordinance to regulate sexually oriented businesses in order to promote the health, safety, and general welfare of the citizens of Cherokee County, and to establish reasonable and uniform regulations to prevent the deleterious location and concentration of sexually oriented business within the unincorporated areas of Cherokee County.
 It is the purpose and intent of the ordinance to establish a permit requirement for sexually oriented businesses that will ensure that sexually oriented businesses are operated in a manner that is in full compliance with all applicable laws of the United States of America, the State of South Carolina and Cherokee County.
 The purpose of such permit requirements is to ensure that sexually oriented businesses are operated in a manner that minimizes the adverse impacts on the community and to insure that sexually oriented businesses do not pose a threat to the public health, safety, and general welfare of the citizens of Cherokee County.
 The provisions of this ordinance have neither the purpose nor effect of imposing a limitation or restriction on the content of any communicative materials, including sexually oriented materials.
 Similarly, it is not the intent nor effect of this ordinance to restrict or deny access by adults to sexually oriented materials protected by the First Amendment, or to deny access by the distributors and exhibitors of sexually oriented entertainment to their intended market.
-Neither is it the intent nor effect of this ordinance to relation of obscene material.
+Neither is it the intent nor effect of this ordinance to condone or legitimize the distribution of obscene material. - (b) Findings.

-(b) Findings.
 Based on evidence concerning the adverse secondary effects of adult uses on the community presented in hearings and in reports made available to the Cherokee County Council, including the statement submitted by the Cherokee County Sheriff, and on findings incorporated in the cases of City of Renton v.
 Playtime Theaters, Inc., 475 U. S. 41 (1986), Young v.
 American Mini Theaters, 427 U. S. 50 (1976), Barnes v.
 Glen Theater, Inc., 501 U.S. 560 (1991), and in City of Erie, et al., v.
 Pap's A.M. tdba "Kandyland", No. 98-1161 (Decided March 29, 2000) as well as studies and/or findings reasonably believed to be relevant to the problems in Cherokee County that have been incorporated in ordinances and regulations in other communities including, but not limited to, other counties and municipalities in South Carolina; as well as studies and/or findings reasonably believed to be relevant to the problems in Cherokee County from other states, including but not limited specifically to, Arizona; Texas; California; North Carolina; and from residential property owners and citizens of Cherokee County, the Cherokee County Council finds: